In which I react to the pause ...

 But I wonder, did they all believed they were making the right choice when they joined and that they joined for the right reasons?
 My dad, well, there was no choice in the matter.
 As he tells it, one day he just put on a different uniform, then went to work as usual doing the job he’d been doing in Anchorage since 1940 anyway.
 Working as a civil engineer first for the Army Corp of Engineers, then for the Army itself.

 My dad’s father signed up with the First Washington Volunteer Army in Tacoma,WA in 1898.
 Such a move, maybe done on spur of the moment, may have simply been another of the many George Clark’s adventures.
 He must have known when he joined that he would be sent to the Phillipines, but that to him might have seemed as exotic and exciting as the Egyption expedition he went on around 1892.
 I wonder if he knew anything about how this war got started, or that it was almost half-over in Cuba, half-way around the world from where he found himself.
-Before, or maybe after the Phillipines, he went to Nome, Alaska looking for gold.
-Yes, that would have been after the southern Pacific and before surveying on Magnolia Bluff.
-Before joining the First Washing state volunteers, my grandfather Geo Clark was where?
-In Wyoming?
-California?
-Back East, where he came from?
+After the Phillipines, he went to Nome, Alaska looking for gold, then came back to Seattle and worked at the shingle mill.
+Later he took up surveying, what he was doing that day on Magnolia Bluff, where he met my grandmother.
+How often did Geo A. Clark wonder about doing the right thing to make sure truth, reason, and kindness still reigned?
+Probably not often, he just went adventuring, then settled down to marry when he was age 38.